Milestone Project – Research Commercialisation Project from Publicly Funded Research

 - A project description of maximum five pages, using the designated project description template.

-- CVs for the project manager and other key project participants of one A4 page each, using the designated template.
+- CVs for the project manager and other key project participants, using the designated template.

 - Start-ups must include a signed letter of confirmation from the research organisation stating that the project is based on research conducted by a specified institution, that the research results have not been published and that the company has the necessary rights to develop their research results for commercial use.
 Use the designated template.